HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/2023-06-10-home-lab/post-17.md

 </details>

-## Networking with Tailscale
+## Virtual Private Network with Tailscale

 In we leverage a [tailscale](https://tailscale.com/) VPN to safely connect to the machine when outisde of the home network.
-In contrast to traditional VPN solutions, tailscale VPNs don't need a central "hub" node that is reachable from the internet.
-Instead, Tailscale establishes direct peer-2-peer connections between participants of the network by [traversing NAT walls](https://tailscale.com/blog/how-nat-traversal-works/).
+In contrast to traditional VPN solutions, tailscale VPNs don't need a central hub node that is reachable from the internet.
+Instead, tailscale establishes direct peer-2-peer connections between participants of the network by [traversing NAT walls](https://tailscale.com/blog/how-nat-traversal-works/).
 A central server is only needed for authentification and with setting up the initial connection.